MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 ### MRTK build window triggers indefinite "Importing assets" dialog in Unity 2020.3

-There is a known [issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9723) with the MRTK build window on Unity 2020.3 where after successfully performing a UWP build, the "Importing assets" dialog does not complete.
-This issue is being investigated in partnership with Unity.
+There's a known [issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/9723) with the MRTK build window on Unity 2020.3, where the "Importing assets" dialog doesn't complete after a UWP build.
+This issue is being investigated with Unity.

 ### Text Mesh Pro Canvas Renderer warnings in Unity 2020